Skip to content

 Choose your contractor carefully

-Colorado does not require state-level roofing contractor licensing for Pueblo projects.
-However, Colorado Senate Bill 38 requires written contracts on all residential jobs over $1,000 with specific consumer protections.
-Verify that contractors carry current general liability and workers' compensation insurance, maintain verifiable local business addresses, and hold Colorado Roofing Association membership or equivalent national certifications.
+Colorado does not require state-level roofing contractor licenses, placing verification responsibility on Pueblo homeowners.
+Check with Pueblo County building department for local registration requirements, as these vary by jurisdiction.
+Verify that any contractor carries current general liability and workers' compensation insurance, maintains a verifiable local business address, and holds Colorado Roofing Association membership or equivalent national certifications.

 10